parcel-bundler/rsc-examples/examples/client/README.md

 ### server/RSC.tsx

 This is a server component.
 Since it is not rendering a full page, it does not render the `<html>` element, just the embedded content.
 It is marked with the Parcel-specific `"use server-entry"` directive, which creates a code splitting entrypoint.
 Common dependencies between entries are extracted into [shared bundles](https://parceljs.org/features/code-splitting/#shared-bundles).

-Server component entries must render the `<Resources>` component from `@parcel/runtime-rsc`.
-This is an automatically generated React component that renders the necessary `<script>` and `<link rel="stylesheet">` elements needed to render the component.
-This includes injecting the script containing the necessary client components for the page, as well as any CSS imported by both client and server components.
-React will automatically hoist these resources into the `<head>` during rendering on the client.